 “You smoked centipede!”
 Faith locked eyes with him.
 “This isn’t real!
 Hold onto yourself!”
 She saw into Jay’s throat.
 His esophagus churned with canines and molars.
 Shark-teeth swam amid the mix.
 Faith turned her tail to him.
 “Open wide.”
 She dipped her tail’s tip down his neck.
 The teeth soaked into her fur and she pulled them from his mouth.
 “There, is that better?”

-Jay panted and gave Faith a thumb up.
+Jay panted and gave Faith a thumbs-up.
 He rubbed his throat.
 “It felt like throwing up thumb-tacks,” he managed.
 “Maybe I didn’t drink enough orange-juice.”
 He spat more blood and closed his eyes to clear his tears.
 “Thanks, Faith.
-I don’t know what I’d have done without you.”
+I don’t know what I would’ve done without you.”

 She was gone.